jadecobra/python_tdd_exercises/source/functions/test_functions_w_keyword_arguments.rst

             }
         )

-  the terminal shows an :ref:`AssertionError` for the next test that was passing.
+  the terminal shows :ref:`AssertionError` for the next test that was passing.
 I have another regression

 * I make the expectation match the output